artarmstrong/react-tutorial-es6/README.md

 </html>
 ```

 For the remainder of this tutorial, we'll be writing our JavaScript code in this script tag.
 We don't have any advanced live-reloading so you'll need to refresh your browser to see updates after saving.
-Follow your progress by opening http://localhost:3000 in your browser (after starting the server).
+Follow your progress by opening `http://localhost:3000` in your browser (after starting the server).
 When you load this for the first time without any changes, you'll see the finished product of what we're going to build.
 When you're ready to start working, just delete the preceding `<script>` tag and then you can continue.

-Note:
+> Note:
+>
-We included jQuery here because we want to simplify the code of our future ajax calls, but it's NOT mandatory for React to work.
+> We included jQuery here because we want to simplify the code of our future AJAX calls, but it's **NOT** mandatory for React to work.

-Your first component
+### Your first component

 React is all about modular, composable components.
 For our comment box example, we'll have the following component structure:

 ```